Bill would require Clark, Washoe schools to have libraries

 “I don’t know that I would be where I am today had I not had libraries,” Denis said.
 “As a Latino kid trying to learn English, going to the library let me go anywhere.”

-The bill was met with opposition by Washoe County School District officials and employees in public comment.
-The district employs 63 education support professionals who work in school libraries, all of whom would lose their jobs under S.B.
-249 because of the requirements laid out for school librarians, according to Lindsay Anderson, the district’s government affairs director.
+The bill was met with opposition in public comment by Washoe County School District officials and employees.
+The district employs 63 education support professionals who work in school libraries, all of whom would lose their jobs under SB249 because of the requirements laid out for school librarians, according to Lindsay Anderson, the district’s government affairs director.

 Anderson also criticized the fact that the bill does not provide money to pay for the new librarians or a time frame for schools to hire them.

-Denis agreed that there were “issues that need to be worked out” in regards to definitions in the bill that need to be clarified.
+Denis agreed that there were “issues that need to be worked out” on definitions in the bill.

 Sen. Joyce Woodhouse, D-Las Vegas, sponsored a second bill that addressed the Washoe school district’s concerns.

-Senate Bill 191 is similar to S.B.
-249, but would allow library assistants who are currently employed in school districts to keep their jobs until they retire, transfer or leave their positions.
+Senate Bill 191 is similar to SB249, but would allow library assistants who are employed in school districts to keep their jobs until they retire, transfer or leave their positions.
 After those employees leave, they must be replaced by certified librarians.

-S.B.
-191 also drew criticism in public comment for its unfunded mandate to school districts and lack of an implementation timeline.
-Representatives from the Clark County School District and the City of Henderson voiced their support for both bills.
+SB191 also drew criticism in public comment for its unfunded mandate to school districts and lack of an implementation timeline.
+Representatives from the Clark County School District and Henderson voiced their support for both bills.

 The committee did not take action on either bill.